 Since it’s a hormone-based medication, it must be applied consistently for the treatment to fully work.
 If a dose is missed and the next one is within the next 48 hours or more, take a dose as soon as possible.
 Conversely, if the missed dose is less than 48 hours away, skip it and take the next one as scheduled.
 Consult a doctor once you miss two or more scheduled doses.

 There are also oral semaglutide pills marketed as Rybelsus which are meant to be taken daily.
-Though it has similar effects, it’s not FDA-approved for its side effect of weight loss but for patients with type 2 diabetes as a maintenance treatment and a supplement to regulate blood sugar levels and blood pressure.
-For those who are obese or overweight, the only FDA-approved option is through subcutaneous semaglutide treatment.
+Though it has similar effects, but for patients with type 2 diabetes used it as a maintenance treatment and a supplement to regulate blood sugar levels and blood pressure.
+For those who are obese or overweight, the only option is through subcutaneous semaglutide treatment.

 The average change from the baseline body weight to the 68 week period of semaglutide injections was about -14.9% compared to the -2.4% from those who took placebo.
 The total changes in weight loss amounted to -15.3kg in those who took semaglutide treatment and -2.6kg in the placebo group.
 These results were able to develop with the addition of a lifestyle intervention in the form of vigorous physical activity and diet changes.